J0B10/AdventOfCode2020/src/de/ungefroren/adventofcode/y2020/day01/README.txt

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

-Before you leave, the Elves in accounting just need you to fix your expense report (your puzzle input); apparently, s omething isn't quite adding up.
+Before you leave, the Elves in accounting just need you to fix your expense report (your puzzle input); apparently, something isn't quite adding up.

 Specifically, they need you to find the two entries that sum to 2020 and then multiply those two numbers together.